History of Online Casinos

 2014 - UK Gets Another New Online Casino Law

 The new Conservative government passes the Gambling (Licensing and Advertising) Act 2014, which updates the previous 2005 Gambling Act.
 Offshore sites are targeted with a 15 percent tax on all revenue based on where the players are based, not the sites themselves.
-In addition, any casino site offering UK-based players games must apply for a Gambling Commission licence.
+In addition, any casino site offering UK-based players betting games must apply for a Gambling Commission license.

 2018 - World Record Broken For Online Slot Jackpot